Gear generating process

 3. Radial feed of the cutter towards the blank.

-4. Withdrawal motion of the blank away from the cutter during return stroke.
+4. Withdrawal motion of the blank away from the cutter during the return stroke.

 Here the cutter is in the form of an involute rack.
-The rake and clearance angles are cut on it.
+It has the rake and clearance angles cut into it.
 The cutter is mounted on a reciprocating slide.
-The blank is mounted a vertical arbor.
+The blank is mounted on a vertical arbor.
 The cutter is fed radially into the gear to give the depth of cut.
 The rack cutter reciprocates across the face of the blank.

 The blank rotates.
-While reciprocating, the cutter also moves in a longitudinal direction, i.e. the cutter and the blank roll together as rack and pinion.
+While reciprocating, the cutter also moves in a longitudinal direction, i.e., the cutter and the blank roll together as a rack and pinion.

 Hobbing is the process of generating a gear by means of a rotating cutter called a hob.
 The hob has helical threads.
 Grooves are cut in the threads parallel to the axis.
 This will provide the cutting edges.
 Proper rake and clearance angles are ground on these cutting edges.
 The rotating hob acts like a continuously moving rack as it cuts.

 The gear blank is mounted on a vertical arbor.
 The hob is mounted on a rotating arbor.
 The hob axis is tilted through the hob lead angle so that its teeth are parallel to the axis of the gear blank.

 The hob is rotated at a suitable cutting speed.
 It is fed towards the gear blank.
 The hob and the gear blank are made to rotate in a correct relationship with each other.
 For one rotation of the hob, the gear is moved by one tooth.

 - Chain Drive | Introduction | Definition | Types | Application | How To Properly Tension Chain Drive | Chain Drive vs Belt Drive